 Beware of claims like the number of decibels (dB) canceled by ANC, as this can be misleading.
 Check trusted review sites for evaluations of how well a specific earbud’s ANC works.
 Pay specific attention to reviewers’ observations around the kind of sounds the ANC cancels best — some ANC is better at dealing with consistent noise like an airplane’s engines, while others do better with dynamic noises like traffic or conversations.

 This is easily the most variable feature from one model of true wireless earbuds to another.
 We’ve seen some that last as little as three hours per charge and only 12 hours with the charging case, while others can last as long as 13 hours per charge and up to 48 hours when you include the charging case.
 More expensive earbuds often last longer, but there are exceptions to this.
-Apple’s $249 AirPods Pro only get 4.5 hours with ANC turned on, while the $50 Earfun Air get seven hours per charge and 35 hours total with their charging case.
+Apple’s $249 AirPods Pro only get 4.5 hours with ANC turned on and about 24 hours total when you include their charging case, while the $50 Earfun Air get seven hours per charge and 35 hours total.

-Though it’s a rarity on true wireless earbuds, some models use Bluetooth Multipoint, which lets them connect to two Bluetooth source devices simultaneously, like a phone and a laptop.
+Though it’s still something of a rarity on wireless earbuds, some models use Bluetooth Multipoint, which lets them connect to two Bluetooth source devices simultaneously, like a phone and a laptop.
 This makes switching between these two devices very fast and easy, with no need to pair them again every time you want to swap.
-At the moment, only Jabra offers this feature for all kinds of Bluetooth devices, but Apple’s AirPods line of earbuds and headphones can do it, too — as long as you’re signed in to iCloud on all of your Apple devices.
+At the moment, only Jabra, Technics, Astell&Kern, and Soul offer this feature.

 Though exceptions do exist, like the Bose QuietComfort Earbuds, true wireless earbuds are usually only so-so for call quality.
 Look for trustworthy reviews that discuss an earbud’s call quality, as it can vary from totally unusable to very good — and there’s no way to tell by looking at a product’s specifications or price.